JaxRaffnix/My-System-Setup/README.md

   - update powershell modules
   - update pip and packages
 - automatically removes default app shortcuts after install or update.
+- provide a function to amend the latest git commit.
+Has the alias ga

 ## Unsure